Complexities of Treatment for Type 2 Diabetes

 However, we believe the AACE algorithm has limitations that affect its ability to identify promising treatment options.
 For example, the AACE algorithm doesn’t ask the patient how much they can afford per month for their medication.
 And patients won’t take medicines they can’t afford.

 Even if it asked the patient for a monthly budget, the algorithm has no direct way to incorporate this information into its decision, because it has no mechanism to use the details of the patient’s insurance plan.

 We also believe it’s challenging to use the AACE algorithm when discussing a set of treatment options along a continuum of cost, side-effect, and efficacy with the patient.
 For example, we believe current guidelines are not easily used to answer patient-centered questions such as:

 - Is an additional 0.3 reduction in blood glucose levels worth $30 per month to you?

 - Is an extra $40 per month in medication cost acceptable to you for a medicine that may lead to weight loss?

 All of this complex decision-making is pushed back on to the healthcare provider to handle.
 It’s not realistic to expect consistently good outcomes in these situations.
 A different approach is needed.

 In the remainder of this series, we’ll describe a software program we’ve written to help physicians treat patients with type 2 diabetes.
-It evaluates all possible combinations of medications against a standard set of rules, patient insurance plan, and budget to offer a set of therapies that both the patient and physician agree best fits the patient’s goals.
+It evaluates all possible combinations of medications against a standard set of rules, patient insurance plans, and budget to offer a set of therapies that both the patient and physician agree best fits the patient’s goas.

-Our software program was awarded 1st place from the American Association of Clinical Endocrinologists annual conference and poster competition.
+Data from our software program was awarded 1st place from the American Association of Clinical Endocrinologist’s annual conference and poster competition.